When is Crop Over 2023?

 Fore Day Morning Jump

-Straight after the Pic-0-De-Crop Finals on is another top-rated Crop Over event, the Fore Day Morning Jump!
-Signalling the start of Crop Over, Foreday Morning is essentially what other Caribbean Carnivals call J’Ouvert.
-Similar to J’Ouvert in this street party revellers also get covered in paint, mud, powder or water, everyone is a target and no shirt stays clean!
+Straight after the Pic-0-De-Crop Finals is another top-rated Crop Over event, the Foreday Morning Jump!
+Signaling the start of Crop Over, Foreday Morning is essentially what other Caribbean Carnivals call J’ouvert.
+Similar to J’ouvert in this street party revelers also get covered in paint, mud, powder or water, everyone is a target and no shirt stays clean!

 Foreday Monday has an electric atmosphere and over 20,000 people participate in the event!
 It usually kicks off around 1am and lasts until the wee hours of the morning, essentially till sunrise.
 Thousands of party goers parade behind music trucks blasting soca and calypso music.

 The parade route is shorter than Kadooment Day (only 3km) and begins in Bridgetown, continues along Princess Alice Highway and finishes at Spring Garden Highway.

 To participate in Foreday Monday you must join a band.
 Most bands offer pre-paid packages which may include drinks, a costume, food, paint, power and other accessories.
 The more popular bands include Chocolate Army, Colorz, Spektrum, Flair, Native, Caesar’s Army, Dirty Dozen J’ouvert and Lynx.